-Sensory processing is a critical part of every child’s development and is a function of the brain that stays with us for our whole life.
+Sensory processing is a critical part of every child’s development, but some kids have sensory processing issues that can impact every area of their life.
 Find out exactly what sensory processing is and when to be concerned about sensory issues.

 Have you been hearing the term sensory processing and wondering what it is?
 Most people have no idea what sensory processing is, but it’s something that every human being relies on every single hour of the day.
 And, when it isn’t working efficiently it can cause all sorts of challenges and disturbances in a child or adult’s life.

 As an occupational therapist, sensory processing is my specialty.

 So let’s dive into everything you need to know about sensory processing…